TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 - If the character has some sort of **advantage** from an external circumstance, or the action would be particularily **easy** for an average person, they gain +1 to the roll.
 - If the character has some sort of **disadvantage** from an external circumstance, or the action would be particularily **hard** for an average person, they recieve -1 to the roll.

-These modifiers could increase to ±2 if the GM deems so (specially if there are more than one circumstance affecting the action), but should keep in mind that a ±2 would have a huge impact in a 2d6 roll.
+These modifiers could increase to ±2 if the GM deems so (specially if there are more than one circumstance affecting the action), but should keep in mind that a ±2 would have a huge impact in a 2d6 roll [#]_.

 **Negative Conditions** already impose negative modifiers to character actions, which is another factor for the GM to consider when imposing difficulty penalties.